1

 Past Meetings

-The Lived Experience Committee is dedicated to amplifying the voices of children, youth, and families who have navigated complex behavioral health challenges.
+The Colorado System of Care (CO-SOC) Lived Experience Committee is dedicated to amplifying the voices of children, youth, and families who have navigated complex behavioral health challenges.
 The committee's mission is to inform and enhance the development of a responsive and effective system of care that truly meets the needs of the children, youth and families in Colorado.

 Past Meetings